whoisdsmith/AI-MTHRFCKR/README.md

 ## Image

-- [💬 🖌️ ProsePainter](https://www.prosepainter.com/): A website that allows users to paint with prose, or create an image from text.
+- [💬 🖌️ ProsePainter](https://www.prosepainter.com/): A Website That Allows Users To Paint With Prose, Or Create An Image From Text.
-- [Aiart.dev](https://aiart.dev/): A platform that showcases AI-generated artwork and allows users to create their own.
+- [Aiart.dev](https://aiart.dev/): A Platform That Showcases AI-generated Artwork And Allows Users To Create Their Own.
-- [Alpaca](https://www.getalpaca.io/): A website that allows users to generate images using human and AI models.
+- [Alpaca](https://www.getalpaca.io/): A Website That Allows Users To Generate Images Using Human And AI Models.
-- [Amazing AI—Sindre Sorhus](https://sindresorhus.com/amazing-ai?ref=theresanaiforthat): A collection of AI projects created by Sindre Sorhus.
+- [Amazing AI—Sindre Sorhus](https://sindresorhus.com/amazing-ai?ref=theresanaiforthat): A Collection Of AI Projects Created By Sindre Sorhus.
-- [Aragon](https://www.aragon.ai/): An AI-powered platform that provides custom solutions for businesses.
+- [Aragon](https://www.aragon.ai/): An AI-powered Platform That Provides Custom Solutions For Businesses.
-- [Artbreeder Browse](https://www.artbreeder.com/browse): A section of Artbreeder's website that allows users to browse and discover AI-generated artwork.
+- [Artbreeder Browse](https://www.artbreeder.com/browse): A Section Of Artbreeder's Website That Allows Users To Browse And Discover AI-generated Artwork.
-- [Artbreeder Collage](https://www.artbreeder.com/beta/collage): A section of Artbreeder's website that allows users to create collages using AI-generated artwork.
+- [Artbreeder Collage](https://www.artbreeder.com/beta/collage): A Section Of Artbreeder's Website That Allows Users To Create Collages Using AI-generated Artwork.
-- [Artbreeder](https://artbreeder.com/): A website that allows users to breed images using AI.
+- [Artbreeder](https://artbreeder.com/): A Website That Allows Users To Breed Images Using AI.
-- [ARTSIO](https://artsio.xyz/): A platform that creates and showcases AI-generated artwork.
+- [ARTSIO](https://artsio.xyz/): A Platform That Creates And Showcases AI-generated Artwork.
-- [Astria](https://www.astria.ai/): A platform that provides tailor-made AI image generation solutions.
+- [Astria](https://www.astria.ai/): A Platform That Provides Tailor-made AI Image Generation Solutions.
-- [BLIP - A Hugging Face Space By Salesforce](https://huggingface.co/spaces/Salesforce/BLIP): A platform powered by Salesforce that provides a space for Hugging Face models.
+- [BLIP - A Hugging Face Space By Salesforce](https://huggingface.co/spaces/Salesforce/BLIP): A Platform Powered By Salesforce That Provides A Space For Hugging Face Models.
-- [Civitai](https://civitai.com/): An AI-powered platform that provides custom solutions for businesses.
+- [Civitai](https://civitai.com/): An AI-powered Platform That Provides Custom Solutions For Businesses.
-- [CLIP Interrogator - A Hugging Face Space By Pharma](https://huggingface.co/spaces/pharma/CLIP-Interrogator): A platform powered by Pharma that provides a space for Hugging Face models.
+- [CLIP Interrogator - A Hugging Face Space By Pharma](https://huggingface.co/spaces/pharma/CLIP-Interrogator): A Platform Powered By Pharma That Provides A Space For Hugging Face Models.
-- [Conjure.art](https://www.conjure.art/): A platform that allows users to create and explore AI-generated artwork.
+- [Conjure.art](https://www.conjure.art/): A Platform That Allows Users To Create And Explore AI-generated Artwork.
-- [Craiyon](https://www.craiyon.com/): A platform that provides AI-generated images, formerly known as DALL-E Mini.
+- [Craiyon](https://www.craiyon.com/): A Platform That Provides AI-generated Images, Formerly Known As DALL-E Mini.
-- [DALL·E Mini by Craiyon on Hugging Face](https://huggingface.co/spaces/dalle-mini/dalle-mini): A platform that provides AI-generated images by Craiyon on Hugging Face.
+- [DALL·E Mini By Craiyon On Hugging Face](https://huggingface.co/spaces/dalle-mini/dalle-mini): A Platform That Provides AI-generated Images By Craiyon On Hugging Face.
-- [Ddmm](https://ddmm.ai/): An AI-powered platform for creating visual content.
+- [Ddmm](https://ddmm.ai/): An AI-powered Platform For Creating Visual Content.
-- [Desync](https://www.desync.art/): A platform for exploring and discovering AI-generated artwork.
+- [Desync](https://www.desync.art/): A Platform For Exploring And Discovering AI-generated Artwork.
-- [Diffusion Land](https://www.diffusion.land/): A platform for generating images with AI.
+- [Diffusion Land](https://www.diffusion.land/): A Platform For Generating Images With AI.
-- [Dimensions](https://www.dimensions.ink/): A platform that allows users to rapidly create visual concepts with AI.
+- [Dimensions](https://www.dimensions.ink/): A Platform That Allows Users To Rapidly Create Visual Concepts With AI.
-- [Drawanyone](https://drawanyone.ai/): A platform that allows users to draw images with AI assistance.
+- [Drawanyone](https://drawanyone.ai/): A Platform That Allows Users To Draw Images With AI Assistance.
-- [Dreamlike.art](https://dreamlike.art/): An AI-powered art generator that creates dreamlike and abstract artwork.
+- [Dreamlike.art](https://dreamlike.art/): An AI-powered Art Generator That Creates Dreamlike And Abstract Artwork.
-- [Dreamsands](https://dreamsands.ai/): A platform for discovering AI-created visuals.
+- [Dreamsands](https://dreamsands.ai/): A Platform For Discovering AI-created Visuals.
-- [DreamStudio](https://beta.dreamstudio.ai/dream): A platform for creating and exploring AI-generated artwork.
+- [DreamStudio](https://beta.dreamstudio.ai/dream): A Platform For Creating And Exploring AI-generated Artwork.
-- [Enterpix](https://enterpix.app/): An AI art search engine.
+- [Enterpix](https://enterpix.app/): An AI Art Search Engine.
-- [GhostlyStock](https://www.ghostlystock.com/): A website offering stock photos and illustrations.
+- [GhostlyStock](https://www.ghostlystock.com/): A Website Offering Stock Photos And Illustrations.
-- [ImageColorizer](https://imagecolorizer.com/): A website offering photo restoration and enhancement services using AI.
+- [ImageColorizer](https://imagecolorizer.com/): A Website Offering Photo Restoration And Enhancement Services Using AI.
-- [Image Computer](https://image.computer/): A website for computer image processing
+- [Image Computer](https://image.computer/): A Website For Computer Image Processing
-- [Imagen](https://imagen.research.google/): A Google Research project for large scale multimedia analysis.
+- [Imagen](https://imagen.research.google/): A Google Research Project For Large Scale Multimedia Analysis.
-- [Immagin](https://immag.in/): A website offering image recognition and analysis services using AI.
+- [Immagin](https://immag.in/): A Website Offering Image Recognition And Analysis Services Using AI.
-- [Interior AI](https://interiorai.com/): A free app for interior design ideas and virtual staging using AI.
+- [Interior AI](https://interiorai.com/): A Free App For Interior Design Ideas And Virtual Staging Using AI.
-- [Kive](https://kive.ai/mthrfckr/upload?new=false&sessionId=176b86d5-8c10-4a57-9c56-0c27566a8045&withTeam=false&workspaceId=cW0U6DMuehylzCyu6zMA): A URL for a specific workspace on Kive AI, a platform for data and project management.
+- [Kive](https://kive.ai/mthrfckr/upload?new=false&sessionId=176b86d5-8c10-4a57-9c56-0c27566a8045&withTeam=false&workspaceId=cW0U6DMuehylzCyu6zMA): A URL For A Specific Workspace On Kive AI, A Platform For Data And Project Management.
-- [Lama-cleaner](https://github.com/Sanster/lama-cleaner?ref=ai2045_com): A GitHub repository for a tool to clean up disk space.
+- [Lama-cleaner](https://github.com/Sanster/lama-cleaner?ref=ai2045_com): A GitHub Repository For A Tool To Clean Up Disk Space.
-- [Lexica](https://lexica.art/): A website offering services related to lexical analysis and word processing using AI.
+- [Lexica](https://lexica.art/): A Website Offering Services Related To Lexical Analysis And Word Processing Using AI.
-- [Libraire](https://libraire.ai/): A website for a virtual library management system using AI.
+- [Libraire](https://libraire.ai/): A Website For A Virtual Library Management System Using AI.
-- [MakeGirlsMoe](https://make.girls.moe/#/): A website for creating anime characters using AI.
+- [MakeGirlsMoe](https://make.girls.moe/#/): A Website For Creating Anime Characters Using AI.
-- [Midjourney](https://www.midjourney.com/home?callbackUrl=%2Fapp%2F) - A website that offers a platform for people to take virtual trips.
+- [Midjourney](https://www.midjourney.com/home?callbackUrl=%2Fapp%2F) - A Website That Offers A Platform For People To Take Virtual Trips.
-- [Nebula 41](https://nebula41.io/) - A website that provides information on Nebula 41, a platform for building and deploying secure and scalable applications on the web.
+- [Nebula 41](https://nebula41.io/) - A Website That Provides Information On Nebula 41, A Platform For Building And Deploying Secure And Scalable Applications On The Web.
-- [Neural.love](https://neural.love/image-upscale): An AI image quality enhancer that offers a free trial for batch image upscaling.
+- [Neural.love](https://neural.love/image-upscale): An AI Image Quality Enhancer That Offers A Free Trial For Batch Image Upscaling.
-- [NightCafe Creator](https://nightcafe.studio/): An AI-generated art print website inspired by the works of Vincent van Gogh.
+- [NightCafe Creator](https://nightcafe.studio/): An AI-generated Art Print Website Inspired By The Works Of Vincent Van Gogh.
-- [Nyx.gallery](https://nyx.gallery/) - A website that showcases art and photography.
+- [Nyx.gallery](https://nyx.gallery/) - A Website That Showcases Art And Photography.
-- [Ostagram](https://www.ostagram.me/static_pages/lenta?last_days=1000&locale=en) - A social media platform for sharing and discovering photos and videos.
+- [Ostagram](https://www.ostagram.me/static_pages/lenta?last_days=1000&locale=en) - A Social Media Platform For Sharing And Discovering Photos And Videos.
-- [Palette.fm](https://palette.fm/) - A platform that provides access to thousands of music playlists.
+- [Palette.fm](https://palette.fm/) - A Platform That Provides Access To Thousands Of Music Playlists.
-- [Parti: Pathways Autoregressive Text-to-Image Model](https://parti.research.google/) - A research project that focuses on developing a machine learning model for generating images based on text descriptions.
+- [Parti: Pathways Autoregressive Text-to-Image Model](https://parti.research.google/) - A Research Project That Focuses On Developing A Machine Learning Model For Generating Images Based On Text Descriptions.
-- [Patience - AI Art With Stable Diffusion](https://www.patience.ai/create) - A website that allows users to create art using artificial intelligence.
+- [Patience - AI Art With Stable Diffusion](https://www.patience.ai/create) - A Website That Allows Users To Create Art Using Artificial Intelligence.
-- [Pharmapsychotic/clip-interrogator](https://replicate.com/pharmapsychotic/clip-interrogator) - A website that provides information on a software tool for analyzing video content.
+- [Pharmapsychotic/clip-interrogator](https://replicate.com/pharmapsychotic/clip-interrogator) - A Website That Provides Information On A Software Tool For Analyzing Video Content.
-- [Phase](https://www.phase.art/): A website showcasing digital art.
+- [Phase](https://www.phase.art/): A Website Showcasing Digital Art.
-- [Photoshot](https://photoshot.app/): A platform for generating custom AI avatars.
+- [Photoshot](https://photoshot.app/): A Platform For Generating Custom AI Avatars.
-- [Photosonic AI Art Generator | Create Unique Images With AI](https://photosonic.writesonic.com/) - A website that allows users to create unique images using artificial intelligence.
+- [Photosonic AI Art Generator | Create Unique Images With AI](https://photosonic.writesonic.com/) - A Website That Allows Users To Create Unique Images Using Artificial Intelligence.
-- [Phraser—The Collaborative Creative AI Tool](https://phraser.tech/builder) - A website that offers a collaborative creative AI tool.
+- [Phraser—The Collaborative Creative AI Tool](https://phraser.tech/builder) - A Website That Offers A Collaborative Creative AI Tool.
-- [Pixelmind - AI-powered Art & Minting To NFTs](https://beta.pixelmind.ai/) - A platform that allows users to create, sell and trade unique digital assets.
+- [Pixelmind - AI-powered Art & Minting To NFTs](https://beta.pixelmind.ai/) - A Platform That Allows Users To Create, Sell And Trade Unique Digital Assets.
-- [Pixelz AI Art Generator](https://pixelz.ai/) - A website that allows users to create unique digital art using artificial intelligence.
+- [Pixelz AI Art Generator](https://pixelz.ai/) - A Website That Allows Users To Create Unique Digital Art Using Artificial Intelligence.
-- [Playform - AI Art Generator - Playform](https://www.playform.io/) - A platform for creating and exploring AI-generated art.
+- [Playform - AI Art Generator - Playform](https://www.playform.io/) - A Platform For Creating And Exploring AI-generated Art.
-- [Portrait | Vana](https://portrait.vana.com/) - A website that offers portrait editing tools and services.
+- [Portrait | Vana](https://portrait.vana.com/) - A Website That Offers Portrait Editing Tools And Services.
-- [Prompt.press](https://prompt.press/): An AI-generated artwork website that takes inspiration from current events.
+- [Prompt.press](https://prompt.press/): An AI-generated Artwork Website That Takes Inspiration From Current Events.
-- [Re.Art - AI Image Creator](https://reart.devvinay.in/) - A website that allows users to create images using artificial intelligence.
+- [Re.Art - AI Image Creator](https://reart.devvinay.in/) - A Website That Allows Users To Create Images Using Artificial Intelligence.
-- [Rudalle - A Hugging Face Space By Multimodalart](https://huggingface.co/spaces/multimodalart/rudalle) - A website that provides information on a machine learning model for generating art.
+- [Rudalle - A Hugging Face Space By Multimodalart](https://huggingface.co/spaces/multimodalart/rudalle) - A Website That Provides Information On A Machine Learning Model For Generating Art.
-- [Same.energy](https://same.energy/) - A social media platform for creating and sharing short-form content.
+- [Same.energy](https://same.energy/) - A Social Media Platform For Creating And Sharing Short-form Content.
-- [SceneryAI - AI-powered Image Editing](https://sceneryai.com/dashboard) - A platform for editing and enhancing images using artificial intelligence.
+- [SceneryAI - AI-powered Image Editing](https://sceneryai.com/dashboard) - A Platform For Editing And Enhancing Images Using Artificial Intelligence.
-- [Seek.art](https://seek.art/) - A website that provides access to unique and rare works of art.
+- [Seek.art](https://seek.art/) - A Website That Provides Access To Unique And Rare Works Of Art.
-- [Sefirot AI Studio](https://studio.sefirot.io/generate) - A platform for creating and exploring AI-generated art.
+- [Sefirot AI Studio](https://studio.sefirot.io/generate) - A Platform For Creating And Exploring AI-generated Art.
-- [Simulai: Machine Generated Art And Stock Photos](https://www.simulai.co/?ref=theresanaiforthat) - A website that provides machine generated art and stock photos.
+- [Simulai: Machine Generated Art And Stock Photos](https://www.simulai.co/?ref=theresanaiforthat) - A Website That Provides Machine Generated Art And Stock Photos.
-- [Snowpixel | AI For Content Creators](https://snowpixel.app/) - A platform that provides tools and services for content creation.
+- [Snowpixel | AI For Content Creators](https://snowpixel.app/) - A Platform That Provides Tools And Services For Content Creation.
-- [SOREAL - AI Studio | Cloud Hosted Stable Diffusion 1.5 & Dreambooth Studio](https://www.soreal.ai/) - A cloud-hosted platform for creating and exploring AI-generated art.
+- [SOREAL - AI Studio | Cloud Hosted Stable Diffusion 1.5 & Dreambooth Studio](https://www.soreal.ai/) - A Cloud-hosted Platform For Creating And Exploring AI-generated Art.
-- [Stability AI Beta Signup Form](https://stability.ai/beta-signup-form): A form to sign up for the beta version of Stability.ai, an AI-powered platform.
+- [Stability AI Beta Signup Form](https://stability.ai/beta-signup-form): A Form To Sign Up For The Beta Version Of Stability.ai, An AI-powered Platform.
-- [STABLE-DIFFUSION](https://raindrop.io/whoisdsmith/stable-diffusion-29670757/sort=title&perpage=30&page=0) - A website that provides information on the stable-diffusion technology.
+- [STABLE-DIFFUSION](https://raindrop.io/whoisdsmith/stable-diffusion-29670757/sort=title&perpage=30&page=0) - A Website That Provides Information On The Stable-diffusion Technology.
-- [Swag Ai](https://swag-ai.com/) - A platform for creating and sharing AI-generated art.
+- [Swag Ai](https://swag-ai.com/) - A Platform For Creating And Sharing AI-generated Art.
-- [Synth](https://app.synth.run/#/home) - A platform for exploring and creating music with artificial intelligence.
+- [Synth](https://app.synth.run/#/home) - A Platform For Exploring And Creating Music With Artificial Intelligence.
-- [Trending Dreams | Deep Dream Generator](https://deepdreamgenerator.com/) - A website that provides access to deep dream generators.
+- [Trending Dreams | Deep Dream Generator](https://deepdreamgenerator.com/) - A Website That Provides Access To Deep Dream Generators.
-- [Uncensored OpenAI](http://adultopenai.pythonanywhere.com/) - A website that provides uncensored content generated by OpenAI.
+- [Uncensored OpenAI](http://adultopenai.pythonanywhere.com/) - A Website That Provides Uncensored Content Generated By OpenAI.
-- [Upscale.media](https://upscale.media/): A free AI image upscaler that enhances and enlarges photos.
+- [Upscale.media](https://upscale.media/): A Free AI Image Upscaler That Enhances And Enlarges Photos.
-- [Upscayl](https://github.com/upscayl/upscayl) - A platform for creating and exploring AI-generated art.
+- [Upscayl](https://github.com/upscayl/upscayl) - A Platform For Creating And Exploring AI-generated Art.
-- [WaifuXL](https://waifuxl.com/) - A website that provides access to AI-generated anime characters.
+- [WaifuXL](https://waifuxl.com/) - A Website That Provides Access To AI-generated Anime Characters.
-- [Zazow :: Algorithmic Generative Art](https://www.zazow.com/) - A platform for exploring and creating AI-generated art.
+- [Zazow :: Algorithmic Generative Art](https://www.zazow.com/) - A Platform For Exploring And Creating AI-generated Art.

 ---